Dineshs91/youtube-audio/README.md

 I felt there was lot of bandwidth being wasted.
 Hence I decided to write this chrome extension.

 This extension tries to get the audio and play it.
 If it is not able to do so, then the usual behaviour of youtube is restored.
-It honours the autoplay option as well (Which is one of my feature functionality in youtube).
+It honours the autoplay option as well (Which is one of my favourite functionality in youtube).

 ## Credits
 This project would not have been possible without the awesome [youtube-dl](https://github.com/rg3/youtube-dl) project.